 As with many site aspects, WordPress plugins can help.
-Yoast SEO is a highly rated and effective plugin that can help manage on-page SEO factors such as keyword usage, permalinks, and readability.
+For example, Yoast SEO is a highly rated and effective plugin that can help manage on-page SEO factors such as keyword usage, permalinks, and readability.

 If you want something a little more specialized, you can also look into the Yoast WooCommerce SEO plugin.

-It’s better suited to WooCommerce than the free version, and can also help promote your products on social media.
-At $49 per year, it’s cost-effective and may be a solid investment, especially if it helps to bring in a few more organic customers via a search engine.
+It’s better suited to WooCommerce than the free version and can also help promote your products on social media.
+At $79 per year, it’s cost-effective and may be a solid investment, especially if it helps to bring in a few more organic customers via search engines.

 Step 9: Publish and Promote Your E-Commerce Website

-While you can keep refining your site, you’ll want to publish at this point — think of it as laying down a ‘marker.’
+While you can keep refining your ecommerce website, you’ll want to publish at this point — think of it as laying down a marker.
 You’ll also want to make sure customers know who you are and what you do.
 Promoting your site on social media and through email marketing campaigns can help get you started.

-Fortunately, there are a variety of WooCommerce extensions available to help.
+Fortunately, there are a variety of ecommerce features and WooCommerce extensions available to help.
 You can choose popular services such as Drip, MailChimp, and even Instagram to promote your products to followers and subscribers.

 Building an Online Store

-No one said becoming your own boss was easy, and there’s a lot of work that goes into starting a brand new business.
+No one said becoming a small business owner would be easy, and there’s a lot of work that goes into starting a brand new business.
 However, WordPress and WooCommerce can simplify many of the tasks required to get your e-commerce site up and running.

-Ready to set up a successful online store?
-Our WooCommerce hosting packages make it easy to sell anything, anywhere, anytime on the world’s most popular e-commerce software.
+Ready to build an online store?
+Our WooCommerce hosting packages make it easy to sell anything, anywhere, anytime on the world’s biggest ecommerce platform.